gitfusionforge-code/Fusion-Forge/replit.md

 - Comprehensive error handling and monitoring

 ## Current Status
-The application is production-ready with all critical bugs fixed.
+The application is production-ready with a streamlined architecture using Firebase Realtime Database exclusively.
+All critical bugs have been fixed and the backup system complexity has been removed.
 The codebase has been cleaned of unnecessary documentation files, deployment guides, and temporary assets.
 All features are functioning correctly including authentication, PC building, cart management, and payment processing.

 ## Assets
 - Main logo: `attached_assets/Fusion Forge Logo bgremoved_1750750872227.png`